1st edition: 10-June-2025

 To help artists gradually approach that final level, we've created a cyclical program that covers the four main areas (subjects) of focus for animators: drawing, painting, animation, and storyboarding.
 The first cycle deals with the basic or most fundamental aspects of the four main areas.
 The second advances to more artistic and complex elements, and finally, the third cycle involves practicing the technical components necessary to master anime, such as workflow and pipeline.

-Each cycle lasts one month.
+Each cycle lasts one month (4 assignments).
 So, in the first month, you'll study drawing with a focus on the basic and fundamental elements.
 In the second month, you'll study painting, focusing on the fundamentals, and so on.
 When the second rotation begins, in the fifth month, the focus for the 4 major areas changes to artistic and complex aspects.
 In the third rotation, from the 9th month onwards, the focus shifts to more technical concepts.
 The benefit of this rotation-based methodology is that students can study continuously until they feel satisfied with that area.
 Let's say a student has done the program for 1 year and wants to focus more on the technical aspects.
 They could enroll in just that module and study that specific area again, gaining a deeper understanding of nuances that they might have missed the first time around due to a lack of experience.

 When the student completes the training program and achieves a satisfactory performance, they receive a certificate of completion, which demonstrates that they can create animations in the anime style and also join a project working with this language.